-Mormon faith centers on Jesus Christ.
-Mormons hold many beliefs about Christ that appear to be in alignment with Roman Catholic and Protestant doctrines - such as Christ as Son of God, Christ as Savior of humanity, Christ's existence before his birth, Christ predicted by prophets before his birth, the Virgin Birth, the reality of the Crucifixion, and the bodily resurrection of Christ - yet the Latter-Day saints understand many of these titles of Christ and doctrines differently than orthodox Christianity.
+Mormons hold many beliefs about Christ that appear to be in alignment with Roman Catholic and Protestant doctrines - such as Christ as Son of God, Christ as Savior of humanity, Christ's existence before his birth, Christ predicted by prophets before his birth, the Virgin Birth, the reality of the crucifixion, and the bodily resurrection of Christ - yet the Latter-Day saints understand many of these titles of Christ and doctrines differently than orthodox Christianity.
 Though the vocabulary is similar, the essence of their respective beliefs isn't always identical.

 - "Who is Jesus Christ?"
 Mormon.org.